Knowledge base

-This guide explains the differences between a Domain (or main site), a Subdomain and an Alias.
+This guide explains the differences between a Domain (or main website), a Subdomain, and an Alias.

 - Although they are related, these three elements (Domain, Subdomain, and Alias) have different functions and purposes.

-- They can impact a Web Hosting via its domain name, or even the email service since it is quite possible to have email addresses on a subdomain, for example.
+- They can impact a Web Hosting service via its domain name, or even the email service, as it is perfectly possible to have email addresses on a subdomain, for example.

 What is a Domain?

-The domain or domain name is the main entrance to your website.
-It is from this that your users will access your content.
-It is this main domain that defines what will appear in the URL bar of your users' browsers.
+A domain or domain name is the main entry point to your website.
+It is through this domain that your users will access your content.
+This main domain defines what will appear in the URL bar of your users' browsers.

 Prerequisites

-Refer to the guide Create a new site on your Web Hosting.
+Refer to the guide Create a new website on your web hosting.

 What is a Subdomain?

-The Subdomain is symbolized by an additional word that is in front of your main domain name.
+A Subdomain is represented by an additional word that appears before your main domain name.
 This is very useful in several cases, for example:

 - this can be used to display "exclusive" or targeted content, for example, by going to

-faq.infomaniak.comyou arrive at the knowledge base where all the guides are located - this can also be used (temporarily or permanently) when creating a new site or redesigning an existing site, for example, by creating
+faq.infomaniak.com, you will access the knowledge base where all the guides are located. - it can also be used (temporarily or permanently) when creating a new website or redesigning an existing one, for example by creating

 Prerequisites